nickel-org/nickel.rs/README.md

 }
 ```

+##License

+Floor is open source and licensed with the [MIT license](https://github.com/cburgdorf/Floor/blob/master/LICENSE)

 ##Contributing

 I would love to find a helping hand.
 Especially if you know Rust, because I don't :)
+There is list of [open issues](https://github.com/cburgdorf/Floor/issues?state=open) right here on github.
+And hey, did you know you can also contribute by just starring the project here on github :)